- Professor of Law

 -E. Aswad, Torture by Means of Rape, 84 Geo.
 L. J. 1914 (1996) (cited favorably in three federal appellate decisions: 99 F.3d 954 (9th Cir.
 1996), 395 F.3d 932 (9th Cir.
 2002), and 333 F.3d 463 (3rd Cir.
 2003)).

 Selected Speaking Engagements

--Law, Borders, and Speech Conference, Stanford University Center for Internet and Society, October 2016 (served as a panelist during the closed session of the conference).
+-Law, Borders, and Speech Conference, Stanford University Center for Internet and Society, October 2016 (served as a panelist discussing international protections for freedom of expression online).

 -Freedom Online Coalition Annual Meeting, San Jose, Costa Rica, October 2016 (served as a speaker on a panel discussion organized by the U.S. and German governments on hate speech and harassment online).

 -Columbia Law School Human Rights Institute Annual Training, New York, NY, April 2014 (presentation on the UN Convention on the Elimination of Racial Discrimination).

 -UN Human Rights Council Resolution 16/18 Implementation Meeting, Geneva, Switzerland, June 2013 (presentation to UN member state delegations on legal protections for freedom of expression in the International Covenant on Civil and Political Rights).